 The finding that NAD can modulate both disease- and age- related changes in RGCs highlights the importance of testing other genetic factors that influence NAD levels in RGCs.
 We are extending these findings by elucidating to what degree RGC vulnerability lies in NAD metabolism in normal RGC health and during disease.

-Our goal-term aim of our lab is to develop clinically translatable neuroprotective strategies by studying the neurobiology of complex diseases.
+Our goal-term aim of my group is to develop clinically translatable neuroprotective strategies by studying the neurobiology of complex diseases.

 1. Y.-C. Tham et al., Ophthalmology.
 121, 2081–2090 (2014).

 2. P. A. Williams et al., Brain.
 135, 493–505 (2012).